Bannerack

 The people at the company that does your company's taxes.

 The hows and whys of almost-employees often become political issues for as many reasons as there are almost-employees in the first place.
 For the almost-employee, working through a series of contract positions is a fast way to get ahead.
 For someone looking to limit the amount of time they spend working, this is great.
 Companies often pay a premium to keep people off their own payrolls, not under their own management, and not under their "benefits umbrella."
-Small start-up companies hire part-time or temporary help so as to avoid committing to the cost of a whole person year for some tasks that need doing but might not last.
+Small start-up companies hire part-time or temporary help so as to avoid committing to the cost of a whole person-year for some tasks that need doing but that might not last.

-More Examples
+More Examples:

 almost-adult